Frequently Asked Questions

 Yes, the bed of any of our tramps can be branded with a custom image or logo of your choosing.

-Under normal usage, the trampoline bed should last about 5 years in an indoor environment.
-With proper maintenance, including covering to protect from UV rays, an outdoor bed should last up to 4 years, depending on usage.
+Under normal usage, the trampoline bed should last between 5 and 10 years in an indoor environment.
+With proper maintenance, including covering to protect from UV rays, an outdoor bed should last up to 5 years, depending on usage.

-Currently, none of our trampoline models are portable – all require a static built-in frame.
-However, they can be disassembled and installed in another location.
+Currently, none of our trampoline models are portable – all require a static built-in frame or a non-folding stationary above ground frame.

 No, our trampolines are not approved by the Federation of International Gymnastics (FIG) because our lightweight beds allow bouncers to jump higher than normal trampoline beds.
 Our Super Tramps will easily allow accomplished bouncers to reach heights 20 feet and over, which is higher than standard Olympic trampolines.
 The higher bounce will provide more air time to practice and hone your maneuvers.

 A leveled area and a shady location are best versus direct sunlight if possible.
-Make sure there are no obstacles above the area, for example, power lines, and tree limbs.
+Make sure there are no obstacles above the area, for example, power lines or tree limbs.

 Please refer to our installation guides to make sure you have enough space for an in-ground pit.

 This depends on the type of soil.
-Clay and rock type soils that don’t drain well, will need to have a drainage system.
+Clay and rocky soils that don’t drain well will need to have a drainage system.
 Sump pumps or running piping to lower grade areas of the lawn will help avoid standing water in your trampoline pit.

-Our trampolines are defined by the size of the bouncing surface aka the bed.
+Our trampolines are defined by the size of the bouncing surface aka the bed or bounce mat.
 Please be aware the outside perimeter will be larger depending on the safety padding option you select.
+Note the total footprint of our package kits when choosing your installation location.

 Euro Bed Replacement FAQ